 Post-Probationary Non-Tenure Track faculty receive annual contracts requiring notice of termination of at least two years, counted from the end of the contract period or from June 1, whichever comes later.
 An exception will be made in the faculty member's sixth year, when the faculty member will undergo periodic non-tenure review as stipulated in 4.6.3.
 If the periodic non-tenure review is not successful, a one-year term contract will be issued.
-If the periodic non- tenure review is successful, the contract requiring two years' notice will be issued.
+If the periodic non-tenure review is successful, the contract requiring two years' notice will be issued.
 Within the two-year notice period, termination is possible through program elimination, declaration of financial exigency, or dismissal for cause (see section 4.9).

-Year after non-tenure review period Years of notice required for termination (counted from the end of the contract or from June 1)
+Years of notice required for termination (counted from the end of the contract or from June 1)

-1 2
+2

-2 2
+2

-3 2
+2

-4 2
+2

-5 2
+2

-6 if non-tenure review is unsuccessful: 1
+if non-tenure review is unsuccessful: 1

 if non-tenure review is successful: 2

-4.4.4 Continuous Contracts
+4.4.6 Continuous Contracts